-Through the study of religion, students will learn to understand, appreciate, and articulate the Christian faith, as based in the Bible, as lived in the Christian fellowship, as embodied in the Christian Church mum of 13 total REL and YFM courses may be applied toward the 32-course requirement for graduation.
+Courses designated REL and YFM are offered by the religion department.
+A maximum of 13 total REL and YFM courses may be applied toward the 32-course requirement for graduation.
 Taking extra electives in REL or YFM may require students to complete more than the minimum 32 courses required for graduation.